 The Canberra Hospital (TCH) offers Residential Accommodation Services for short-term stays.
-The service provides on-campus, hostel-style accommodation that includes the following:
+The service provides on-campus, hostel-style accommodation in Building 5 that includes the following:

 - twin, single or (limited) family rooms

 - shared shower, kitchen, cooking, dining, living and laundry facilities

 - access to staff cafeteria if required

 Check-in for the service is based at the main hospital reception in Building 2.
 There is a drop-off area for the accommodation located at the entry to Building 5.
 There are multiple disabled parking spaces available on-campus and in the multi-storey car park.